 There are three top single-vineyard wines or grand crus retailing at around €35-40 in Spain.
 They are called Frontonio, with no additional names.
 The packaging features light-cream coloured labels and wax closures instead of capsules.
 The Garnacha Blanca (less than 700 bottles) is particularly impressive with surprising depth and acidity for a white from Aragón.
 There’s also a red Garnacha (just over 1,000 bottles) sourced from clay-limestone soils) and Las Alas de Frontonio (just one barrel) made with grapes sourced from a slate vineyard at very high altitude.

-2019 will see the release of El Jardín de las Iguales, Frontonio’s most ambitious project.
+2019 saw the release of El Jardín de las Iguales, Frontonio’s most ambitious project.
 Grapes for this new range are sourced from a rugged, isolated spot in Alpartir, a village in the right bank of the Jalón river with vineyards across the hills of Sierra de Algairén on the bondaries of Valdejalón IGP and DO Cariñena.
 Its high altitude (700 metres above sea level) and northeastern exposure allow to produce Garnachas with distinctive freshness.

 Their jewel is a very old Macabeo vineyard planted around 1890.
 It stands next to some old vine Garnacha plots, next to which five new hectares have been planted recently.
 Since the 2019 vintage the wines are made in a refurbished winery with old underground cellars in Alpartir.
 Frontonio’s mid- and high-end range starting from Microcósmico is now vinified here.
 The range El Jardín de Las Iguales includes two wines: a white Macabeo with amazing depth (900 bottles) and a perfumed, vibrant red Garnacha (1,300 bottles) sold at record prices for wines produced in Aragón —around €165 and €185 respectively.
 None of them come under any appellation or geographical designation.